LottieFiles/lottie-docs/docs/layers.md

 Basically you need multiply the transform matrix by the parent's transform matrix to get a child layer's final transform.

+The flat layer structure and flexible parenting allows more flexibility but it's different from the more traditional approach of nesting child layers inside the parent layer (like a folder structure).

+One of the advantages of flexible parenting is you can have children of the same layer be intermixed with unrelated layers.

+In the following example, the star and the ellipse are in separate layers, but both have the same parent, which moves left and right.
+Between the two there's an additional layer with the rectangle.

+{lottie:parenting.json:512:512}

 ### Auto Orient

 When true, if the transform position is animated, it rotates the layer along the